San Diego Roots’ History

 Under a grant from the Department of Health and Human Services, in partnership with the County of San Diego’s Healthy Works project, the University of California San Diego, and the Childhood Obesity Initiative, we developed three, free gardening manuals for home, school, and community gardens, written in both English and Spanish.

-Since VGSD’s inception, the program has built almost 100 gardens and taught over 800 people how to grow their own food.
+VGSD built almost 100 gardens and taught over 800 people how to grow their own food before the program ended in 2015 when our educational programs moved to Wild Willow Farm & Education Center.

 2010-2019: Wild Willow Farm & Education Center